 x Extract files with full path

-The output confirms unrar is installed and ready to use.
-The version number may differ depending on when you install the package.
+The output confirms unrar is installed and ready.
+Your version number may differ depending on your Linux Mint release.

-Alternatively, if you prefer open-source software, install unrar-free instead.
-Note that this package cannot extract archives using RAR5 compression or newer RAR4 methods:
+If you prefer open-source software exclusively, install unrar-free instead.
+This package cannot extract RAR5 archives or multi-volume splits:

 sudo apt install unrar-free